-Following receipt of notice or a Formal Complaint of an alleged violation of this Policy, the Title IX Coordinator21 engages in an initial assessment, typically within five (5) business days.
+Following receipt of notice or a Formal Complaint of an alleged violation of this Policy, the Title IX Coordinator26 engages in an initial assessment, typically within five (5) business days.
 The steps in an initial assessment can include:

-- The Title IX Coordinator seeks to determine whether the person impacted wishes to make a Formal Complaint, and will assist the person to do so, if desired. - If the person does not wish to do so, the Title IX Coordinator determines whether to initiate a complaint themself because a violence risk assessment indicates a compelling threat to health and/or safety. - If a Formal Complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an Informal Resolution option, or a formal investigation and Grievance Process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their needs and determine appropriate supports, and implements accordingly.
-No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution22, which informal mechanism may serve the situation best or is available, and may seek to determine whether the Respondent is also willing to engage in Informal Resolution.
+- The Title IX Coordinator seeks to determine whether the person impacted wishes to make a Formal Complaint, and will assist the person to do so, if desired. - If the person does not wish to do so, the Title IX Coordinator determines whether to initiate a complaint themself because a violence risk assessment indicates a compelling threat to health and/or safety. - If a Formal Complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response27, an Informal Resolution option, or a formal investigation and Grievance Process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to identify their needs, determine appropriate supports, and implement accordingly.
+No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution28-29, which informal mechanism may serve the situation best or is available, and may seek to determine whether the Respondent is also willing to engage in Informal Resolution. - If a Formal Grievance Process is preferred by the Complainant, the Title IX Coordinator determines whether the alleged misconduct falls within the scope of the 2020 Title IX regulations: - If it does, the Title IX Coordinator will initiate the formal investigation and Grievance Process, directing the investigation to address, based on the nature of the complaint: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue

-21If circumstances require, the Director, Managing Owner, or Title IX Coordinator will designate another person to oversee the Grievance Process should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable, unable to fulfill their duties, or have a conflict of interest.
+26If circumstances require, the Director, Managing Owner, or Title IX Coordinator will designate another person to oversee the Grievance Process should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable, unable to fulfill their duties, or have a conflict of interest.